An award-winning creative agency for bright ideas.

 If you’re hell-bent on being the best designer in the world and designing everything yourself, hire people to manage your clients and run your business.
 If you’re ready to let go of your hands-on approach and run the business, you’ll need to grow a team, foster a good design culture and manage your clients directly to handle the workload.

 Part of managing the business side of the studio means knowing the numbers inside and out… and not just the financials.
 You need to know your metrics.
-What’s your studio’s NPS score?
+What’s your agency's NPS score?
 What percentage of clients do you lose… and for what reason?
 Did you meet your financial goals for this quarter?
 What’s your client retention like?
 Once you know these metrics, you’ll know when to circle back with lost leads and how to close more deals.
 If you choose to focus on one side of your business, the other will inevitably suffer and ruin you.

-Determining and holding your values closely is the key to success as a studio.
+Determining and holding your values closely is the key to success as an agency.
 It’s what determines the work you say “no” to and how you interact with your clients.
 We inherently value a lot of things… people, design, good culture.
 We also value knowledge.
 We’re always reading, exploring and discovering to be the smartest we can be.
 There will be people who don’t vibe with our message and that’s okay - it means we won’t waste both of our time trying to make a relationship work that clearly won’t.

 Your values tie in to how you operate as well.
 Since we value knowledge, it’s important to us that we deeply understand the company that we’re working with - not just their product and service offerings but their mission, goals and vision for the future of the company.
 Understanding the business takes time and energy, so we factor into our proposals.
 If we don’t do it, we won’t fully understand your business, we’ll make mistakes and miscommunicate.
 There’s a much higher chance the project will fail or not be what you want it to be, and we’ll both end up having wasted money and time.

-If you’re going to handle sales as well, you need to figure out your sales strategy and how this aligns with your studio’s values.
+If you’re going to handle sales as well, you need to figure out your sales strategy and how this aligns with your agency's values.
 There’s a lot of sales tactics out there, most of them rely on figuring out what drives your customer, what they fear, and digging into it.
 I’ve found that the strategy that works for me is simply being upfront about what you do and how you do it.
 I’ve found people generally want to work with you if you share the same attitudes and values, but are talented in things that they aren’t.
 If people vibe with you when you’re honest, they’ll be a fantastic client past the initial meeting.

-When you make the shift from an office environment to a studio, co-working space or even your apartment, it’s easy to forget the things you take for granted, like a healthy social life with colleagues, a well-lit office and ergonomic desks.
+When you make the shift from an office environment to an agency, co-working space or even your apartment, it’s easy to forget the things you take for granted, like a healthy social life with colleagues, a well-lit office and ergonomic desks.
 When you take the plunge, it’s easy to just lie on your bed with your banged-up 15" Macbook Pro and make do with what you have.
 It’s part of the romanticism of bootstrapping your own company.

-I did exactly that.
+For a while, I did exactly that.
 My old workspace was my bed, away from any decent light source which, combined with a 16+ hour work day led to a solid Vitamin D deficiency.
 It’s important to optimise your new workspace for productivity - there’s plenty of research around how light affects productivity and mood.

 Lastly, remember to work smarter, not harder.
 It’s a cliche quote but it’s absolutely true.
 Schedule some time every day for your health.
 Your clients won’t expect you to take care of their product if you can’t take care of yourself.
 Plus, you won’t get very many sales if you’re sick or dead.

-One last thing I wanted to mention is that there’s a fantastic book that helped me when I was about to throw in the towel.
+One last thing I wanted to mention is that there’s a fantastic book that helped me when I was about to throw in the towel early on.
 It’s called Run Studio Run, a book by Eli Altman that aims to help small creative studios build and grow their businesses.
 It helped me so I recommend you check it out if you’re looking for a bit of guidance, particularly in the early days.